 The Catalina attracted a lot of international and media interest which put Bushbuck on the map at the top end of the UK and US markets.
 This interlude taught us a lot about the travel industry but the most satisfying aspect of the whole exercise was that nobody is likely to do this again with a World War II Flying Boat.
 Mike Shirley-Beavan wrote a book to record this extraordinary experience ‘The African Catalina’.
 Our adventures with the Catalina all stemmed from the chance meeting of Boo and Pierre in a bar in Maun, Botswana in 1985.

 1990 – We formed The Safari Guides Company (SGC).
 By this time we were using the top private guides of 6 countries on our safaris.
-We decided they were insular – the divide between East Africa and Southern Africa was as if they were from different continents. – and so we put them together under one label as an elite club of the best guides in Africa.
-That worked well in that we got to know the guides concerned much better than anyone else and were thus best placed to match the most appropriate guides to client needs and the guides enjoyed comparing notes at annual meetings in a different host country each year and cementing long-term friendships.
+We decided they were insular – the divide between East Africa and Southern Africa was as if they were from different continents – and so we put them together under one umbrella as an elite club of the best guides in Africa.
+That worked well in that we got to know the guides concerned much better than anyone else and we had more experience than anyone in matching a guide to a client’s expectations, also the guides enjoyed comparing notes at annual meetings in a different host country each year and cementing long-term friendships.

 The privately guided safari is not always affordable to everyone and especially so for a couple or singletons, and so we have always designed camp/lodge style itineraries as well.
-We use the best camps and lodges across thirteen safari countries.
-The criteria from the beginning has been small, exclusive, preferably owner-operated, and located in wild game areas with excellent guiding and hosts.
+We use a range of camps and lodges across thirteen safari countries.
+The criteria from the beginning has been small, exclusive, preferably owner-operated, and located in wild game areas with excellent resident guides.

 2004 – My father retired from the scene when he was overwhelmed to welcome at his 80th birthday lunch Tim and June Liversedge, Pierre and Antoinette Jaunet, Charlie & Mouse McConnell, Soren Lindstrom and David & Robyn Foot and Jan & Suzi van der Reep.
 Boo Chrisp continues to run Bushbuck.

-As a family we have always enjoyed and continue to enjoy running Bushbuck.
-Over the decades Bushbuck Safaris has come to represent the very highest level of quality and service and of that we are extremely proud.
+As a family, we have always enjoyed and continue to enjoy running Bushbuck.
+Over the decades Bushbuck Safaris has come to represent the very highest level of service and of that, we are extremely proud.

 There was a time when there were distinct safari seasons across Africa.
 But things have changed over the years and visiting outside the traditional seasons is now not only possible, but often desirable.